doof-lang/url/README.md

 Parse a URL path component into decoded path segments while preserving interior and trailing empty segments and whether the input started with `/`.
 A leading `/` is represented by `absolute`, not by an extra leading empty segment.
+The parser does not resolve `.` or `..`, and a decoded `%2F` stays inside the segment where it appeared.

 #### Empty paths, root paths, and trailing slashes